3 Ways to Create a Balanced Competition Schedule

 One way in which the JVA promotes the growth of junior volleyball is through high quality, well organized events.
-In 2017 2,107 teams from 327 clubs across the country participated in 6 JVA hosted events, which is more than double the number of teams in 2016 (1,029 teams participated in three JVA-hosted events).
+In 2017 2,422 teams from 548 clubs across the country participated in 7 JVA hosted events, which is more than double the number of teams in 2016.
 Most of the events sold out shortly after registration opened.
 As more clubs continue to purchase or lease a facility, and clubs collaborate to co-host events together, the selection of tournaments grows.

-As you plan your tournament schedule for 2018, here are a few ways to create a balanced and ideal tournament schedule for your team.
+As you plan your tournament schedule for 2019, here are a few ways to create a balanced and ideal tournament schedule for your teams.

 Being able to map out your season in advance is huge, not only for your sanity as a club director, but for your staff, coaches, and families.
 Anticipate what new events you want to try this year, events to return to, and events to pass on.
 By having a good grasp on this well in advance, you will have a much better shot at getting into events that may sell out before the first of the year.
 Also anticipate the possibility of having to pay for those events entry fees before you start receiving this seasons club dues from your athletes and families.